 What can I run for?

 spirit by planning events and creating traditions.
-There are at least eight Class Council positions in each class.
+There are eight (8) Class Council

 What is the election process?